This is a guest post from Shriyal Prabhudesai (MBBS from AFMC, Pune).

 1. Not clearing the doubts as soon as they popped up in your mind

 Yes!
 Never keep your doubt’s pending.
 They simply keep piling up and disappear into nothingness.
 You forget your doubts in due course of time and remember however silly it might seem to be, it has a potential to ruin your NEET.
 I was hesitant in asking doubts in class 11 and that did cost me some marks in NEET.

 Don’t ever ignore NCERT textbooks, especially in Biology and Inorganic Chemistry.
 I focused on the coaching books rather than NCERT and to be frank missed out on a few MCQs labeled as silly by my friends and teachers.
 NCERT is the Quran, Bible, Geeta, everything for NEET aspirants!

 3. Not making notes in the class

-Yes, I didn’t make them in class 11 and it drained me of my precious time towards the end, revising everything from the packages.
+I didn’t make notes in class 11 and it drained me of my precious time towards the end, revising everything from the packages.
 If you have notes, it helps in quick revisions.
-If not in class, at least make them after reading the chapter many times.
+If not in class, at least make notes after reading the chapter many times.
 You can extract maximum in minimal time from your notes.